gkellogg/earl-report/README.md

 ### Test description

-This is an example of a synatx test:
+This is an example of a syntax test:

     <#turtle-syntax-file-01> rdf:type rdft:TestTurtlePositiveSyntax ;
        mf:name    "turtle-syntax-file-01" ;